safenetwork-community/comnet-install/README.md

 # comnet-install

-community testing for the SAFE network
+Community testing for the SAFE network

+The project has moved on and this tool is no longer relevant now

 This is only for Ubuntu-like distros at the moment.
 A script for a relative n00b to quickly get the safe cli and node binaries installed, connect to a test net and use vdash to monitor their node.